U.K. pound plunges 6% in mysterious flash crash

 "You're seeing six months of forecasts in less than six minutes," Simpson said.
 Earlier this week, he had forecast the pound would drop to $1.20 by April.

-There was no obvious trigger for the extreme drop.
-Experts speculated that it could have been caused by computer trading programs, human error or a big market player making a very large move.
+Experts speculated that that the extreme drop could have been caused by computer trading programs, human error or a big market player making a very large move.

-"We don't really have any clear answers," said Simpson, who's based in Singapore.
+"Trying to find a trigger can become like looking for the snowflake which caused the avalanche," said Simpson.
+"All we know for certain is that there will be a lot of investors nursing some very large losses from all of this."

+Jeffrey Halley, senior market analyst at online broker Oanda, said he believed the crash was sparked by reported comments from French President Francois Hollande calling for tough Brexit negotiations with the U.K.

 The pound has taken a beating this week after British Prime Minister Theresa May said Sunday that the U.K. would begin the formal process of leaving the EU by the end of March.
 The exit will happen two years later, and the U.K. will give priority to controlling immigration.